Skip to content

 Before your site can actually be published will you need to make sure, that you've prepared some stuff first, to ensure it will work.

 First of all, you need to make sure you have a CI/CD system ready to use on your repository.
-I use Woodpecker-CI2, an open source CI software, in this guide, but any CI that can work with Forgejo3, Soft-fork of Gitea4 used to manage the Git Hosting of Codeberg, should be fine to use here.
+I use Woodpecker-CI2, an open source CI software, in this guide, but any CI that can work with Forgejo3, a fork of Gitea4 used to manage the Git Hosting of Codeberg, should be fine to use here.

 It's worth noting that Codeberg offers their own Woodpecker-CI Instance5 to use for free.
 Only requirement is that you have to apply for access.6